webp-sh/webp_server_go/README.md

         use prefork
 ```
 ### Prefetch
 Prefetch will convert all your images to webp.
-Don't worry, Webp server will start,
-you don't have to wait until prefetch completes.
+Don't worry, WebP Server will start, you don't have to wait until prefetch completes.
 ```
 ./webp-server -prefetch
 ```